If Edtech Efficacy Research Ignores Implementation, How Does It Help...

 If Edtech Efficacy Research Ignores Implementation, How Does It Help Improve Education?

-This article is part of the guide: The Personalized Learning Toolkit.
+This article is part of the collection: The Personalized Learning Toolkit.

 If we really want to understand how effective educational technology tools are for improving learner outcomes, we need to stop throwing the baby out with the bathwater.